 Booking early

 Since only 500 people can enter the trail each day, spaces are filled up very quickly.
-During the months of high season (April to September) all the 500 spaces filled up two/three months in advance.
+During the months of high season (April to September) all the 500 spaces filled up four/five months in advance.
 If you are thinking that once you reach Peru, you will choose an operator and hike the trail, and then you would be disappointed and may have to come back without hiking Inca trail.
 So you have to reserve a space well in advance.

 Check availability online

-Good thing is that now you cancheck availability of Inca trail online up to December next year, from where you can get information on how many spaces left for a particular day.
+check availability of Inca trail online up to December next year, from where you can get information on how many spaces left for a particular day.
 So you can decide well in advance and then make a reservation on your suitable date.

 Here I am giving you table with which you can plan your trail journey date and accordingly you know the time by which you have to book with some agency.